2023-06-09 15:34:24

 “detention centers”

 In accordance with the established asylum procedures, it must be established reception centers New closed in my first two entry, Greece and Italy.
 Refugee organizations are the Green Party and Wings in Social Democratic Party These centers are unacceptable “detention centres”.
-Italy agreed to the deal only after the number of people to be included in the rapid asylum procedure was significantly reduced during tough deliberations on Thursday.
+Italy agreed to the deal only following the number of people to be included in the rapid asylum procedure was significantly reduced during tough deliberations on Thursday.

-At the beginning of the negotiations, the Swedish presidency of the Union proposed that asylum procedures be carried out in these centers for 120,000 asylum seekers every year, but only 40,000 asylum seekers, that is a third, were approved after painstaking negotiations.
+At the beginning of the negotiations, the Swedish presidency of the Union proposed that asylum procedures be carried out in these centers for 120,000 asylum seekers every year, but only 40,000 asylum seekers, that is a third, were approved following painstaking negotiations.
 This reduces the number of people who have to be transferred from Europe Union other, Italy or Greece as part of the “redistribution” from the “detention centres”.
 So far, only Germany, Portugal, Ireland and Luxembourg have shown willingness to receive asylum seekers who may meet the new conditions.

 All other member states will have to pay compensation into an EU fund to cover the costs of border protection and other expenses to prevent migration.
 “Member states with large numbers of new arrivals entering the EU (Greece and Italy) need to significantly increase their capabilities in order to be able to properly handle these border procedures,” migration researcher Helena Hahn told DW.

-What about the Syrians and Afghans?
+What regarding the Syrians and Afghans?

 Asylum seekers from Syria or Afghanistan, the main bloc of migrants to the EU, will not be affected by the new rules because the recognition rate for their claims is around 50 percent.
 The “normal” measure will apply to Syrians and Afghans.
 This means that they will register in Greece or Italy and then mostly continue on their way to Germany.